Julia-Immer/synth-in-docker/README.md

 ## Build And Run This App

 cd into this folder.
-`docker build -t synthesizer-in-docker .`
+`docker build -t synth-in-docker .`
-`docker run -it -t synthesizer-in-docker`
+`docker run -it -t synth-in-docker`

 To exit hit ctrl+D